 On paper, there are well-defined (but not as systematic as we would expect) procedures for monitoring, internal (re)evaluating and possibly updating the PSP curriculum, which seem to be followed with care.
-It would be much beneficial if these procedures were summed up, coded, and included in the Study Guide so that students know how and when to contribute to potential updates of the curriculum.
+It would be much beneficial, though, if these procedures were summed up, coded and included in the Study Guide so that students know from the very beginning of their studies in this PSP how and when to contribute to potential updates of the curriculum.